Thermadiag/seq/docs/any.md

 # Any: type-erasing polymorphic object wrapper used to build heterogeneous containers

-The <i>any</i> module provides the *seq::hold_any* class and related functions to provide a type-erasing polymorphic object wrapper.
+The *any* module provides the `seq::hold_any` class and related functions to provide a type-erasing polymorphic object wrapper.

-*seq::hold_any* is a *std::any* like class optimized to create heterogeneous containers of any types (vectors, deques, hash tables, sorted containers...).
+`seq::hold_any` is a `std::any` like class optimized to create heterogeneous containers of any types (vectors, deques, hash tables, sorted containers...).

 The seq library provides the following aliases:
--	*seq::any*: equivalent to *seq::hold_any<seq::any_default_interface>*
+-	`seq::any`: equivalent to `seq::hold_any<seq::any_default_interface>`
--	*seq::nh_any*: equivalent to  *seq::hold_any<seq::any_no_hash_interface>*
+-	`seq::nh_any`: equivalent to  `seq::hold_any<seq::any_no_hash_interface>`

 ## Interface

-*hold_any* offers a similar interface to std::any and supports additional features:
+`hold_any` offers a similar interface to `std::any` and supports additional features:
 -	Support for comparison operators <, <=, >, >=, == and !=
 -	Support for standard stream operators to/from std::ostream/std::istream
--	*hold_any* is hashable based on std::hash
+-	`hold_any` is hashable based on std::hash
--	*hold_any* can be formatted using the \ref format "formatting" module of seq library
+-	`hold_any` can be formatted using the [format](docs/format.md) module of seq library
--	*hold_any* interface can be extended
+-	`hold_any` interface can be extended

-*hold_any* is very similar to boost.TypeErasure or folly.Poly, but its default implementation provides more features in order to be used within most containers (sorted containers, hash tables,...).
+`hold_any` is very similar to boost.TypeErasure or folly.Poly, but its default implementation provides more features in order to be used within most containers (sorted containers, hash tables,...).

 These features do not modify the requirements of held types: they must be at least move only contructible.
-*hold_any* uses type erasure to provide custom behavior based on held object type, and the additional functions like streaming or comparison support are implemented if the type supports them.
+`hold_any` uses type erasure to provide custom behavior based on held object type, and the additional functions like streaming or comparison support are implemented if the type supports them.
 If not, the corresponding functions with throw a std::bad_function_call exception:

 ```cpp